Salient Issue

 • Environmental management.
 Fairtrade certified farmer organisations and plantations need to clearly assign the responsibility for environmental management to one person or a group of persons.
 Plantations are also required to implement measures to raise environmental awareness among workers.

 • Deforestation.
-Farmer organisations must avoid causing deforestation or destroying natural vegetation, and must have procedures in place to ensure this.
+Farmer organisations must avoid causing deforestation or destroying natural vegetation and must have procedures in place to ensure this.
 Both farmer organisations and plantations must avoid harming protected areas or areas with high conservation value.

-Nevertheless, standards’ requirements and auditing alone are insufficient to address climate change.
+Nevertheless, standards requirements and auditing alone are insufficient to address climate change.
 That is why Fairtrade approaches climate change issues in several ways, including:

 • Collaboration among supply chain actors.
 Fairtrade promotes and facilitates collaboration, encouraging retailers, brands and traders to co-invest in climate change mitigation and adaptation in their supply chains.
 These investments are important to many farmer organisations who have limited resources or access to financing.
 Agroforestry methodologies and deforestation monitoring require significant resources.

 • Multistakeholder collaboration.
 Fairtrade participates actively in climate related initiatives.
 For example, we participate in the development of OECD/FAO’s Deforestation Due Diligence Handbook and in ISEAL's work on how to account and report on Scope 3 emission reductions towards performance targets.
+Fairtrade is an active member of the Cool Farm Alliance and the Value Chain Initiative, and both networks enable amplifying capacities on carbon reporting and measurement for mitigation purposes.
+On food system transformation, Fairtrade is an active member of the True Value of Food Initiative.

 In addition, traders must comply with Fairtrade’s pricing and Premium requirements, which allow farmer organisations and plantations to invest in environmental sustainability.
 Traders are also encouraged to reduce their carbon footprint and other negative environmental impacts.